terrajobst/commandline-parser/README.md

 - Add ellipses when printing multi value qualifiers and parameters
 - Add argument for non-boolean qualifiers
 - Make -? and --help an intrinsic and remove it from the list
-- Consider making all qualifiers optional and all parameters required
-- Consider making everything optional and rely on the consumer to validate requirements
-- Consider custom syntax schemes
 - Support undocumented switches
 - Consider supporting a case insensitive mode